jepegit/cellpy/docs/fundamentals/basic_usage.md

 >>> current_voltage_df = c.get_cap(5) # current and voltage for cycle 5 (as pandas.DataFrame)
 ```

-You can also look for open circuit voltage steps:
+You can also look for open circuit voltage steps within a selected cycle:

 ```
 >>> cycle = 44